wrm65/Capstone-Project-2024/docs/model_card_gradient_boosting.md

    <details open>
   <summary><b>Hyperparameter tuning:</b></summary>

-- `n_estimators` - grow tree with maximum number of leaf nodes
+- `n_estimators` - number of boosting stages to perform

 - **Method:** iteratively tune the `n_estimators` parameter by increasing in steps of `10`and find the best performing `n_estimators` setting